 For donor directed subtrusts, the Trustee performs an administrative and managerial function only over the funding process and does not get involved in the funding decisions.
-This applies to the EBM Adaptive Management subtrust and the Landscape Reserve Planning subtrust.
+This applies to the EBM Adaptive Management subtrust.

 The donors establish the process to give instructions to the Trustee.
 The Trustee prepares funding agreements in accordance with the instructions, subject to certain approvals.
 The Trustee is not required to evaluate requests for releases of funds, but is entitled to rely on instructions as long as they are given in accordance with the process established by the donors.